The Dead 60s (album)

-The Dead 60s is the eponymous debut album by British rock band The Dead 60s.
+The Dead 60s is the self-titled debut studio album by British rock band The Dead 60s.
 It was first released in the United States on 31 May 2005.
 The office building on the album cover is Concourse House, which once stood next to Liverpool Lime Street railway station.
 It was demolished as part of a regeneration of the area surrounding the station.